 And what of the band performances?
 Rami Malek is indeed excellent.
 The ‘biopic’ format does not best serve Gwilym Lee, Ben Hardy and Joseph Mazzello, over-accentuating as it does Freddie’s role and importance, leaving their characters somewhat underdeveloped.
 I also struggled at first to reconcile what I saw on the screen with my own perceptions and preconceptions of my childhood heroes.
 Only on second viewing did I really warm to their performances.
 Gwilym Lee certainly captures Brian’s voice and mannerisms.
 The younger ‘Brian’, however, felt too carefree and jokey: I find it difficult to imagine Brian engaging in witty repartee.
 ‘My’ Brian is the epitome of solemnity — serious, studious and deeply thoughtful.

-Mazzello brings out John’s quiet steadiness, though his facial expressions veer uncomfortably close towards gurning at times, and his on-stage ‘Deacy’ moves are over-exaggerated at times.
+Mazzello brings out John’s quiet steadiness, though his facial expressions veer uncomfortably close towards gurning at times, and his on-stage ‘Deacy’ moves are a little over-exaggerated.
 Well done to Ben Hardy for nailing the Hammer to Fall drum parts.
 However, other than for his ‘Galileos’, non-Queen fans may wonder at Roger’s importance in the band.
 Of the four, his part seemed the most obviously underdeveloped, though he was involved with Freddie’s younger sister in the film’s funniest exchange:

 ROGER: So Kash, what are you doing later?